Your Step-By-Step Guide To Getting Over A Tough Breakup

 3. Embrace alone time.

-Just because it's important to reach out and connect, however, doesn't mean you aren't allowed to spend time alone to grieve or reflect on the relationship and recharge.
+You should also spend time alone to grieve or reflect on the relationship and recharge.
 There are plenty of benefits to taking time for yourself.
-Alone time has been shown to increase creativity, decrease risk of depression, and decrease the intensity of negative emotions in general.
+Alone time has been shown to increase creativity, decrease the risk of depression, and decrease the intensity of negative emotions in general.

 So, there's absolutely nothing wrong with forgoing happy hour for an at-home spa night for one, complete with natural sheet masks and calming essential oils, or simply curling up with your dog or cat and getting lost in a novel.
 The key, Melamed says, is distinguishing between alone time and self-imposed isolation—and avoiding the latter.
 A healthy dose of solitude should feel energizing and grounding, not depleting.

 4. Don't let social media mess with your progress.